Ryun1/metadata/README.md

 CIP-100 was designed to be expanded upon by downstream CIPs.
 These CIPs will extend the property vocabulary to cater to different types ot metadata anchor.

-The Governance Metadata Working Group has been running workshops to start development on these downstream CIPs.
-Starting with Governance Action metadata anchors with [CIP-0108? | Governance Metadata - Governance Actions](https://github.com/cardano-foundation/CIPs/pull/632).

 ## Examples

-I used [this JSON-LD playground](https://json-ld.org/playground/) to produce the canonized versions of the metadata plain text to be used to hash.
 I used [this Blake2b-256](https://toolkitbay.com/tkb/tool/BLAKE2b_256) hashing tool to create the hashes.

 ### [CIP-100 Examples](./cip100/)